Tina has 20 years experience in business management including HRM. She holds a Certificate IV in human resource management.

 - Assess an application based on the advertisement’s criteria.

-If you are a job seeker, this article may provide you with an insider’s view into the selection process and tips on how to improve your application’s selection.
+If you are a job seeker, this article may provide an insider’s view into the selection process and tips on improving your application’s selection.

 Before Placing a Job Ad Review the Role